arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 ![Portenta Max Carrier Mini PCIe connector](assets/portentaMAXcarrier_mpcie_pinout.png)

-For detailed implementation process, please refer to the [user manual of the Portenta Max Carrier](https://docs.arduino.cc/tutorials/portenta-max-carrier/user-manual/)
+For detailed implementation instructions, refer to the [Portenta Max Carrier documentation on integrating the Pro 4G Module](https://docs.arduino.cc/tutorials/portenta-max-carrier/mpcie-4g-modem/).

 ### Pro 4G Module Compatibility
 Pro 4G Module Global variant (SKU: TPX00200) and Pro 4G Module EMEA variant (SKU: TPX00201) are compatible with the Portenta Max Carrier.
-The Portenta X8 (SKU:	ABX00049) is the only compatible Portenta family board required for operation with the Portenta Max Carrier
+The Portenta X8 (SKU: ABX00049) is the only compatible Portenta family board required for operation with the Portenta Max Carrier.

-The use of the Pro 4G Modules is eased through a dedicated Arduino library.
+The integration of the Pro 4G Modules is facilitated by a dedicated Arduino library.
 For detailed instructions on how to implement and use these modules, refer to the [dedicated documentation for in-depth implementation](https://docs.arduino.cc/tutorials/pro-4g-module/mpcie-4g-modem/).
 This documentation provides all necessary steps to ensure proper setup and functionality.

+### Micro SIM Card Slot
+The Portenta Max Carrier features a micro SIM card slot (SIM1) designed for use with the SARA-R412M-02B module.
+Please note that the carrier itself does not provide cellular radio capability.
+Cellular functionality is available only when the appropriate module is installed.

+The micro SIM slot enables network connectivity for the cellular module and does not function independently.
+It works with the SARA-R412M-02B modem, providing access to LTE, Cat-M1 and NB-IoT networks.
+The dedicated SMA connector allows for the attachment of an external antenna to provide stable signal reception and performance.
+For detailed implementation process, please refer to the [user manual of the Portenta Max Carrier](https://docs.arduino.cc/tutorials/portenta-max-carrier/user-manual/)

 ### USB
 The Portenta Max Carrier also includes a USB 2.0 Hi-Speed Hub controller based on the USB2514B/M2 (U3) that manages the 2 USB devices from the USB type A connector (J15) plus the LoRa® (U23) and PCIe (J8) modules.
 J15 is protected by a NCP383LMUAJAATXG (U7) power switch and current limiter.